alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 >
 > [Array.prototype.reduce()][mdn-reduce] at MDN

-Note: the examples in this article are in Javascript because it is one language that uses `reduce` for this higher-order function.
-Some functions will be typed using Haskell syntax.
+Note: the examples in this article are in Javascript because it is one language that uses `reduce` for this higher-order function

 This is a simple example of such function: